-The excess of the purchase price of a business acquisition over the net fair value of assets acquired and liabilities assumed is capitalized as goodwill.
+The excess of the purchase price of a business acquisition over the net fair value of assets acquired and liabilities assumed is capitalized as goodwill if the acquisition is determined to be accounted for as a business combination.
 Goodwill and any other intangible assets that do not have finite lives are not amortized, but rather assessed for impairment at least annually.
 The Company performs an annual impairment test during the fourth quarter or whenever impairment indicators are present using a two-step process to assess whether or not goodwill should be impaired.
-Qualitative factors may include, but are not limited to, economic conditions, industry and market considerations, cost factors, overall financial performance of the reporting units and other entity and reporting unit specific events.
+Qualitative factors may include, but are not limited to, economic conditions, industry and market considerations, cost factors, overall financial performance of the reporting units, and other entity and reporting unit specific events.
 The first step is a qualitative assessment that analyzes current economic indicators associated with a particular reporting unit.
 If the qualitative assessment indicates a stable or improved fair value, no further testing is required.
 If a qualitative assessment indicates that a significant decline to fair value of a reporting unit is more likely than not, we will proceed to the second step where we calculate the fair value of a reporting unit based on discounted future cash flows and market comparisons.
-We may, at our election, skip the qualitative assessment and move directly to the second step.
-The discounted cash flow approach requires significant judgments including estimation of future cash flows, which is dependent on internal forecasts; estimation of the long-term rate of growth for our business, including terminal multiples; and the determination of the respective weighted-average cost of capital.
+We may, at our election, skip the qualitative assessment and move directly to the long-term rate of growth for our business, including terminal multiples; and the determination of the respective weighted-average cost of capital.
 The market approach requires significant judgments in the selection of appropriate market multiples based on peer benchmarks.
 Changes in these estimates and assumptions could materially affect the determination of estimated fair value and impairment for each reporting unit.
-If this step indicates that the carrying value of a reporting unit is in excess of its fair value, an impairment loss shall be recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
-There was no goodwill impairment recorded during the years ended December 31, 2022, and 2021.
+If this step indicates that the carrying value of a reporting unit is in excess of its fair value, an impairment tos shall be recognized in an amount equal to that excess, limited to the total amount of goodwill allocated